digitalservicebund/ris-adm-literature/doc/adr/0012-environments.md

 Due to stakeholder needs we will introduce two new environments in which our application will be running.

-The term "environment" is meant to indicate that while each of them runs all components of our application (details below), they share none of them.
+The term "environment" is meant to indicate isolated deployments: while each of them runs all components of our application (details below), they share none of them.
 Any component may behave differently in each environment.

 Our applicaction's components are:
 * The `ris-adm-literature` application code running in two services (frontend, backend)